MehdiZonjy/car-adverts/README.md

 In order to speedup the build process i've created a baseimage `mehdizonjy/ivy2-cache` containing the `~/.ivy2` cache that sbt can reuse.

-*If you want to run the service locally without Docker, make sure dynamodb local is running on port `8000`*
+*If you want to run the service locally without Docker, make sure dynamodb local is running on port `8000` with `-sharedDb` flag*

 ## Design Decisions
 ### Domain